 Suboxone Doctor Questions and Answers

-Our doctors at Restoration Recovery in Dalton, GA can help you deal with opioid dependency by providing professional help through suboxone treatment.
+Our doctors at Restoration Recovery in Chattanooga, TN can help you deal with opioid dependency by providing professional help through suboxone treatment.
 For more information, call us or book an appointment online.

 If you are dealing with opioid dependence or addiction, having a solid support system of friends, family, and professional care can be a huge help on your path to recovery.
-At Restoration Recovery in Dalton, GA, our addiction doctors would be pleased to join you on that journey with Suboxone treatment, which is a highly effective treatment for overcoming opioid addiction.
+At Restoration Recovery in Chattanooga, TN, our addiction doctors would be pleased to join you on that journey with Suboxone treatment, which is a highly effective treatment for overcoming opioid addiction.

 Suboxone is a medication used to treat and prevent withdrawal symptoms of opioid addiction or dependence.
 As such, it is often prescribed to individuals who are seeking to overcome addictions or dependencies on opioids such as fentanyl, heroin, hydrocodone, morphine, and oxycodone.

 At your first doctor’s appointment for Suboxone treatment, your Suboxone doctor will ask you various questions about your opioid addiction or dependency, such as the particular opioid you are addicted to or dependent on, the last time you used the opioid, how frequently you use the opioid, and if it is considered long- or short-acting.
 The answers you provide to these questions are confidential and only used to determine the specifics of your personal treatment plan.